FreeElephants/TSxUnit/ROADMAP.md

-# Features:
+# Road map for first major version

+List of "must have" features in v1.0.0.
+E.g. every minor 0.x version - it's milestone before public release.

+## v0.2.0

+### Add more assertions:
+- assertEquals
+- assertSame
+- assertNull
+- assertNotNull
+- optional custom message on fail for all asserts in last argument

+## v0.3.0

-- Summary info:
+### Summary info:
 - before execution:
     - show vendor and lib name
     - show info and path about launched suite
 - after execution:
     - number of Passed, Failed and Error tests
     - total number of tests
     - total number of assertions
     - total time of execution
-        - names of failed test cases with reasons:
+    - names of failed assertions with reason: test case name and message
-        - names of test with errors with reasons
+    - names of test with errors with reasons (catched error)

-            - get stack, mapped to TypeScript source
-- Verbose (like PHPUnit and JUnit):
+## v0.4.0

+### TestCase.setUpBeforeClass() and TestCase.tearDownAfterClass()

+## v0.5.0

+### Verbose level:
 - minimal info by default:
     - only single . (dot) for passed, `F` for for failed and `E` liters for test with error
 - more with given -v option:
     - print in output name for every executed test and method at new line

+## v0.6.0

+### Logging test results in standard formats:

+- TAP,
+- JSON
-- TestCase.setUpBeforeClass() and TestCase.tearDownAfterClass()
+- XML

+Send result in required format with skipped header and summary data - stdout can be redirected to file.
+Can be specified in `--output <format>` options.

+## v0.7.0

+### Support in-file configuration (ts-x-unit.json by default for example), configurable options:
+- all CLI options
+- Support optional argument `--config` (short alias: `-c`) for it

+## v0.8.0

-- Support for annotations:
+### Support for annotations:
 - @TestCase for test classes
 - @test for methods
-    - @TestSuite=<name> for target suite
 - @beforeClass
 - @afterClass
 - @before
 - @after
-- Suite support: Launch Maps return suites instead test cases
-    - Run specified in argument suite: node tests/tests.js <suiteName>
-    - Two way for define suites: mark with annotation, or write LaunchMap manually
-- Add next assertions:
-    - assertEquals
-    - assertSame
-    - assertNull
-    - assertNotNull
-    - optional custom message on fail for all asserts in last argument.
-- Logging in TAP, JSON and XML formats
-- Support in-file configuration (ts-x-unit.json for example), configurable options:
-    - all CLI options:
-        - suites for execution
-        - verbose level
-    - logging format(s)
+- @skip

+## v0.9.0

+### Get debug info for error in test mapped to source